Sermons

 15 October 2017

 Having been involved in the preparation for our daughter Grace’s wedding earlier this year this reading today took on a new meaning for me.
-Usually people only see the end result of months, maybe years, of preparation that goes into the big day.
-Making sure everything is just right so that the day is perfect… Read more
+Usually people only see the end… Read more

 Stewards of God’s vineyard